Nyanca/brewjar/README.md

 3) The form creation functionality must be improved upon.
 The form for recipe profile creation works well.
 The recipe document itself is then nested within the recipe profile doc.
 Further, this nested recipe doc contains nested arrays.
 It has proved difficult to append data to these nested arrays as intended.
 For example:

-Form data can be added to the the nested array 'ingedients_list' like so:
+Form data can be added to the the nested array 'ingredients_list' like so:

      brews.update(
             {"_id": ObjectId(new_id)},